 In Odessa, when someone's water line suddenly breaks, or a house settles oddly, or a family pet goes missing, it is not uncommon for Ukrainians to curse about "those damn catacombs."

 They are not being delusional, for underneath their houses run some 2,500 kilometers of catacombs, carved into the limestone that the city is built upon.
 (To get a sense of how much tunnel system that really is, it is only 2138 kilometers from Odessa to Paris.)

 Odessa's catacombs quickly became the preferred hideout of rebels, criminals, and eccentrics.
-During WWII though the Soviets had been forced out of the city they left behind dozens of soviet organized Ukrainian rebel groups hidden below the city in the expansive catacombs.
+During WWII although the Soviets had been forced out of the city they left behind dozens of soviet-organized Ukrainian rebel groups hidden below the city in the expansive catacombs.

 While going into the catacombs is not illegal, there is only one small portion of the catacombs that is officially open to the public, which can be seen at the "Museum of Partisan Glory" in Nerubayskoye, north of Odessa.

 It would be extremely dangerous to try and explore the catacombs on one's own.
 However, professionals can be hired at the cost of 250 hryvnia per person, depending on the time spent underground, the complexity and length of the route, the number of tourists and options for delivery to the site entrance to the underground area.